austo/form-saver/README.md

 ./run.sh
 ```
 Then go [here](http://localhost:3000/section_form.html)

-The demo server only supports only 64-bit  Mac and Linux are supported.
+The demo server only supports only 64-bit Mac and Linux.